zowe/zowe-cli-profile-migration/README.md

 * WindowsSecureCredentialsCleanup.bat removes credentials from the Windows Vault.

+**To execute the project:**

+* Clone the zowe-cli-profile-migration repository.

+From a terminal application:

-To execute the project, from a terminal application, change to the project directory
+* Change to the project directory.

-* Clone zowe-cli-profile-migration.
 * Execute 'npm install'.
 * Execute 'npm run build'.
 * Execute 'node ./lib/convert.js'.